-He’s a founder of the Maker City Project, the national organization tasked with helping cities and towns reclaim manufacturing prowess by leveraging the Maker movement.
+He’s a founder of the Maker City® Project, the national organization tasked with helping cities and towns discover and experiment with new forms of civic engagement and economic development.

 His research on the Maker City is available in the best selling book – Maker City: A practical guide to reinventing our cities – funded by the Kauffman Foundation.
 This book was created in collaboration with White House where it was launched in 2016 and with the Brookings Institution, where Hirshberg is an author.

 As Chairman and Co-founder of San Francisco’s Gray Area Art and Technology Theater, he’s been instrumental in building one of San Francisco’s most vibrant and civic-minded arts organizations, a center for digital media education, incubation, performance and exhibition.
 He spearheaded initial fundraising, provides strategic and operational guidance, and helps pioneer internationally recognized programs including Urban Prototyping, a global movement that engages citizens in the co-creation and co-planning of their cities.
 As part of this work Hirshberg pioneered the open data movement to foster transparency and innovation in cities, leading dozens of hackathons and open data events in San Francisco, Singapore, New York, Hong Kong, and London.

 As CEO and founder of the Re:Imagine Group, he consulted with executive teams at Best Buy, Sony, IBM, Verizon, Time Warner, Unilever, GE, Estee Lauder, Telefonica, and many others on their innovation and digital growth strategies.